-In Excel, working with the time is not difficult but you need to know few rules to avoid big mistakes.
-In this article you will see these rules and how to manage the time format.
+In Excel, working with the time is not difficult but you need to know a few rules to avoid big mistakes.
+In this article you will learn these rules and how to manage time formats.

 Difference between date and time in Excel

 In Excel, hours are always a fraction of a day.
-So it's decimal numbers
+So it is necessarily decimal numbers (ALWAYS)

-This rule is fundamental to avoid mistake in the calculation and display
+This rule is fundamental to avoid mistakes in calculation and display.

 =8/24 = 0,333333

 Then, you apply the Time format, you have the correct result 😍😎